drhbigdave/sys_testing/README.md

 #####Answer: A, B or C are correct
 #####Comment:
 >to make and existing EBS vol PIOPs vol you must make new vols from a snapshot of your original, you can EBS optimize an existing instance, and SSD would be better than magnetic
+>, however, PIOPs on a magnetic vol would not be adequate, so you could infer C is completely wrong

 =========================================================================
 #####Question8